dougeby/IntuneDocs/intune-user-help/install-a-new-version-of-the-company-portal-app.md

 # How to update the Company Portal app

 This article describes how to update your version of the Company Portal app when:
-* There is a newer version of the Company Portal app available.
+* There's a newer version of the Company Portal app available.
 * Your version of the Company Portal app is no longer supported.

-These steps describe how to update the app on Android, iOS and Windows devices.
+These steps describe how to update the app on Android, iOS, and Windows devices.

 ## Update the Intune Company Portal app on your Android device